KingSquid2/Vented-Template/README.md

 <strong>("When you make a creative work (which includes code), the work is under exclusive copyright by default.
 Unless you include a license that specifies otherwise, nobody else can copy, distribute, or modify your work without being at risk of take-downs, shake-downs, or litigation.
 Once the work has other contributors (each a copyright holder), “nobody” starts including you.")</strong> - Statement via https://choosealicense.com/no-permission/

 # Contribute
-If you'd like to contribute to the expansion of AUP, please make a pull request with the things you'd like to add, and also star the repo!
+If you'd like to contribute to the expansion of Vented, please make a pull request with the things you'd like to add, and also star the repo!